GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

   - capabilities
 ---

-Browsers can deal with files and directories for a long time.
+Browsers could deal with files and directories for a long time.
 The [File API](https://w3c.github.io/FileAPI/)
 provides an API for representing file objects in web applications, as well as programmatically selecting them and accessing their data.